SaturdayNeighborhoodHealthClinic/snhc-web/README.md

       version-directive_test.js  --> version directive tests
       interpolate-filter.js      --> custom interpolation filter
       interpolate-filter_test.js --> interpolate filter tests
-  view1/                --> the view1 view template and logic
-    view1.html            --> the partial template
-    view1.js              --> the controller logic
-    view1_test.js         --> tests of the controller
-  view2/                --> the view2 view template and logic
-    view2.html            --> the partial template
+  partials/             --> the html partials used in the body js/                   --> the javascript files used to
-    view2.js              --> the controller logic
-    view2_test.js         --> tests of the controller
-  app.js                --> main application module
-  index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously
+    routing.js            --> the controller logic for the ng-view date-ctrl.js          --> logic for the dynamic google calendar display in services.html app.js                --> main application module index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously